 More precisely, if we extend the inpainting domain $\omega$ in $\Omega$ and denote it by $\omega_\epsilon$, then we can extrapolate the isophotes of an image $u$ by a collection of curves $\{\gamma_t\}_{t \in [I_0, I_m]}$ with no mutual crossing, which coincides with the isophotes of $u$ on $\omega_\epsilon \setminus \omega$ and minimize the energy

-where $[I_0, I_M]$ is the intensity span and $\kappa_{\gamma_t}$ is the curvature of $\gamma_t$.
+where $[I_0, I_m]$ is the intensity span and $\kappa_{\gamma_t}$ is the curvature of $\gamma_t$.
 By adjusting parameters $\alpha$ and $\beta$ based on the specific application at hand, this energy effectively penalizes a generalized form of Euler's elastica energy.

 In \cite{Shen03}, the authors introduced two inpainting models.
 The first is based on the seminal Mumford-Shah image model \cite{Mumf89}, while the second—termed the Mumford-Shah-Euler image model—serves as its high-order correction.
 This enhanced model augments the original by substituting the embedded straight-line curve model with Euler's elastica, a concept initially presented by Mumford in the context of curve modeling.
 Although this approach provides a more refined representation, it comes with a computational cost.
-Recognizing this challenge, efforts have been directed towards devising more efficient algorithms.
-To this end, various extensions that employ augmented Lagrangians have been explored, as documented in \cite{BS, Tai11, Zhu13}.
+Recognizing this challenge, efforts have been directed towards devising more efficient algorithms \cite{BS, Tai11, Zhu13}.

-This type of model falls in the category of variational inpainting which is an umbrella term that, among others, incorporates the total variation inpainting \cite{Rudi92, Esed04, Chan06}, and the active contour model based on the well-known Mumford and Shah’s segmentation \cite{Tsai01}.
-In particular, Esedoglu and Shen \cite{Esed02} introduced a modification of the Mumford–Shah segmentation model \cite{Shen02, Tsai01} that incorporates curvature of edge contours into the functional.
-The curvature term provides us with control over both the position and direction of edges in the digital image.
-More precisely, for a given image $u_0(x)$, one needs to minimize
+This type of model falls under variational inpainting, which incorporates the total variation inpainting \cite{Rudi92, Esed04, Chan06} and the active contour model based on the well-known Mumford and Shah segmentation \cite{Tsai01}.
+In particular, Esedoglu and Shen \cite{Esed02} introduced a modification of the Mumford–Shah segmentation model \cite{Shen02, Tsai01} that incorporates the curvature of edge contours into the functional.
+The curvature term provides control over both the position and direction of edges in the digital image.
+For a given image $u_0(x)$, one needs to minimize